pipelight/doc.pipelight/guide/modes.md

 **This mode doesn't stop the execution flow and allows the next step to run.**

-If a command of the step fails.
-The step execution stops without interupting the pipeline execution.
-Then the following step is executed (the execution jumps to the next step).
+If a command of the step fails, the execution of the step stops without stopping the pipeline execution.
+Then the next step is executed (the execution jumps to the next step).

 <div v-if="api.compositions">